tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - _TFTInterstitial_ - A new instance of Interstitial.
+  - _TFTInterstitial_ - A new instance of TFTInterstitial.

 ---